AMEApp/TrillionShopifySDK/viewer/README.md

 - Press "Save"

-## 4. Edit trillion_viewer.liquid regarding to your theme
+## 4. Edit trillion_viewer.liquid regarding your theme

-- Go to the web page of a product where you add a thumbnail in step 1.a -> Open developer panel (CTRL + F12 on Windows or F12 on Mac) -> And find a class of a component which is a wrapper for a gallery slides.
-In my theme this class name is `product__media-list`
+- Go to the web page of a product where you added a thumbnail in step 1.a -> Open developer panel (CTRL + F12 on Windows or F12 on Mac) -> And find the class of a component, which is a wrapper for a gallery slides.
+In my theme, this class name is `product__media-list`

 ![Find wrapper class](./_img/9.png)

-- Go Edit Code -> Assets -> trillion_viewer.js.liquid and change this part (line 46) to your class in the way to choose the last element of wrapped components
+- Go to Edit Code -> Assets -> trillion_viewer.js.liquid and change this part (line 46) to your class in the way to choose the last element of wrapped components

 ![Edit wrapper class](./_img/10.png)

 - Press "Save"

-## 5. Connect a snippet with your theme
+## 5. Connect a snippet to your theme

-- In the Shopify Code editor go to Layout -> theme.liquid and add this line right before right before closing `</body>` tag
+- In the Shopify Code editor, go to Layout -> theme.liquid and add this line right before right `</body>` tag

 ```liquid
   {%- if request.page_type == 'product' -%}